Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Problem Statement

 In order to prove our results, we will also exploit the Reverse Constrained Generalized Discrete-time Algebraic Riccati Equation (RCGDARE), defined as:

 where

-If it exists, we define as $\bar P_\mathrm{s}$ the stabilizing solution of the RCGDARE (and the corresponing rRDARE).
-Note that, if $R-SA^{-1}B$ is nonsingular, this solution coincides with the antistabilizing solution of the CGDARE/rDARE~\cite{Ionescu1996}.
-This establishes a strong similarity with the continuous-time case, where the antistabilizing solution is the stabilizing solution of the same problem formulated in reverse time.
+If it exists, we define as $\bar P_\mathrm{s}$ the stabilizing solution of the RCGDARE (and the corresponding rRDARE).
+If $R-SA^{-1}B$ is nonsingular, this solution coincides with the antistabilizing solution of the CGDARE/rDARE~\cite{Ionescu1996}.
+This establishes a strong similarity with the continuous-time case, where the antistabilizing solution is the stabilizing solution of the problem formulated in reverse time.

-\begin{Remark} Note that, though throughout the paper we assume that $(A,B)$ is stabilizable, we will first restrict our attention to the study of its controllable subpart.
-In that case, we will exploit the fact that for any controllable system, one can introduce some suitably designed feedback matrix $F$ which makes $A-BF$ full rank.
+\begin{Remark} Though throughout the paper we assume that $(A,B)$ is stabilizable, we will first restrict our attention to the study of its controllable subpart.
+In that case, we will exploit the fact that for any controllable system, one can introduce feedback matrix $F$ which makes $A-BF$ full rank.
 Consequently, as discussed in, e.g.,~\cite[Theorem~3.8, Remark~3.9]{Zanon2025}, the existence of $A^{-1}$ can be assumed without loss of generality in the controllable case.
 After deriving the results for the controllable case, we will generalize them to the stabilizable case. \end{Remark}